- An approver has the authority to confirm a project process or

 - Budget Risk

-- effect of the project's overall success or failure on the business goals of the unit, department or the university.
+- Effect of the project's overall success or failure on the business goals of the unit, the department, multiple departments, or the entire university.
+Project complexity increases as the number of university departments affected by the project deliverables increases.

 - Schedule Risk